 I mentioned RaceQuip as being one of the best parts of my research process following my ascension into adult karting circuits, and there’s a reason for that beyond their affordable prices!
 They offer safe, long-lasting gear for every budget, and their most popular boot is no exception to that rule.

 To add to this fact, all of RaceQuip’s gear has varied levels of SFI protection as standard.
-SFI is something which kart suits must abide by in order to be sold and used in kart racing, because the SFI scale measures flame retardance.
+SFI is something that kart suits must abide by in order to be sold and used in kart racing, because the SFI scale measures flame retardancy.

 These boots have a remarkably high SFI rating, higher than a lot of kart suits, measuring in at 3.3/5 on the scale.
-If you’re conscious of safety or even if you aren’t, this sort of coverage is reassuring and helps bring added assurance to a sometimes-perilous sport.
+If you’re conscious of safety, this sort of coverage helps bring added assurance to a sometimes-perilous sport.

 They’re made from suede for a comfortable fit, mitigating a lot of kart drivers’ woes about stiff, unforgiving boots.
 They also have a soft, springy ankle cuff so that your ankles won’t be chafed under repetitive heel-toe movements.

-What impressed me so much about these boots was the inclusion of an Achilles flex opening in the back of the shoe; a feature normally seen on high-level, professional kart boots.
-This allows for full foot extension without discomfort on the backs of your heels, unlocking access to full-throttle power!
+What impressed me so much about these boots was the inclusion of an Achilles flex opening in the back of the shoe – a feature normally only seen on high-level, professional kart boots.
+This allows for full foot extension without discomfort on the backs of your heels, unlocking access to full-throttle power everywhere on the circuit.

 The whole boot provides much-needed support for your feet, especially with the rolled-up, molded rubber sole.
 This refers to the sole actually stretching up and to the heel of the shoe, providing an extra layer of reinforcement.

-All of the seams are double-stitched, something which speaks volumes of the extra care taken to make sure that these boots will last a long time.
-Between that and the reinforced boot laces, you won’t be finding the typical wear on these boots anytime soon.
+All of the seams are double-stitched, something that speaks volumes of the extra care taken to make sure that these boots will last a long time.
+Between that and the reinforced boot laces, you won’t be finding any excessive wear on these boots anytime soon.

-If you pick these, you’ll be getting a pair of boots that feel durable and well-worth their price.
-You won’t be losing out on any of your racing edge, either, due to the soft overall feel of the boots and their flexibility.
+If you pick these karting shoes, you’ll be getting a pair of boots that feel durable and well-worth their price.
+You won’t be losing out on any of your racing edge either, due to the soft overall feel of the boots and their flexibility.